Statsomat/Multicomp/README.md

 Check out other apps at https://statsomat.com.
 <h3>Feedback</h3>
 We would greatly appreciate your <a target="_blank" rel="noopener noreferrer" href="https://statsomat.com/contact"><b>feedback</b></a> to improve our apps.

+## Contributor Privacy
+If you wish to be anonymized in this repository at any time, contact [https://www.hs-koblenz.de/profile/welsch] and we will update the commit history to remove identifying information.